gchq/Palisade-examples/deployment/local-k8s/README.md

  limitations under the License.
 -->

-# Local Kubernetes Example
+# Local Kubernetes Examples

-This example demonstrates different users querying an avro file over a REST api running locally in Kubernetes containers.
+This example demonstrates different users querying an avro file over a REST api running locally in Docker/Kubernetes containers.

 The example runs different queries by different users, with different purposes.
 When you run the example you will see the data has been redacted in line with the rules.